 Boxers can shed quite a bit, but weekly brushing with a bristle brush or hard rubber grooming mitt will help keep hair under control.
 You can enhance the natural sheen of your Boxer's coat by rubbing it down every now and then with a chamois cloth.
 If you decide to use a shedding blade, be careful when using it around your Boxer's legs so you don't injure him.

-The Boxer should one be Bathed as needed.
+The Boxer should only be bathed as needed.

 Other grooming needs include dental hygiene and nail care.
 Brush your Boxer's teeth several times a week to help remove tartar and bacteria.
 Daily is best if you want to prevent periodontal disease.
 And trim his nails once or twice a month if your dog doesn't wear them down naturally.
 A good rule of thumb is that if you can hear your dog's nails clicking on the floor, they're too long.
 Short, neatly trimmed nails keep the feet in good condition and prevent your legs from getting scratched when your Boxer enthusiastically jumps up to greet you.